Last updated: 6th December 2020

 Scooter Tour ride to Hue’s countryside

-We took nervously decided to take a scooter ride into the countryside.
+We nervously decided to take a scooter ride into the countryside.
 Neither of us have ridden on the back of a bike before, let alone in crazy traffic a million miles from home, but it turned out to be a fascinating insight into local life.

 Once we had left Hue’s busy city centre, we’re comfortable with the bikes and Garth felt confident enough to use his big camera.